 Why Does Care at Home Become More Difficult Over Time?

 Many families try to manage memory care at home for as long as possible.
 At first, that can work, but over time, the demands increase in ways that are hard to predict.
+Supervision becomes constant.
+Routines become harder to maintain.
+Simple tasks begin to require more time and attention.

 Research from Alzheimer’s Association shows that dementia caregiving is one of the most demanding forms of long-term care, often affecting both emotional and physical health.